taiyuechain/docs/docs/source/taiyuepublic/Mining.md

 ## Mining  Software

-The official release of `getrue` only supports a CPU miner natively.
-We are working on a [GPU miner](https://github.com/taipublicchain/trueminer), Getrue however can be used in conjunction with `trueminer`, using the standalone miner as workers and `getrue` as scheduler communicating via [JSON-RPC](https://github.com/taiyuechain/taipublicchain/wiki/RPC-API).
+The official release of `taipublic` only supports a CPU miner natively.
+We are working on a [GPU miner](https://github.com/taipublicchain/trueminer), taipublic however can be used in conjunction with `trueminer`, using the standalone miner as workers and `taipublic` as scheduler communicating via [JSON-RPC](https://github.com/taiyuechain/taipublicchain/wiki/RPC-API).

 Trueminer 0n Linux:
 ```